KVSlab/morphMan/docs/source/manipulate_branch.rst

     morphman-branch --ifile C0002/surface/model.vtp --ofile C0002/surface/polar_rotated_branch_down.vtp --translation-method no_translation --polar-angle -20 --branch-number 1  --poly-ball-size 250 250 250

 When translating a branch, the option ``--clamp-branch`` allows the user to keep the end of the branch to be manipulated fixed at its endpoint.
-Thus the outlet is kept fixed, while the rest of the branch is gradually translated, folloing a linear profile.
-However, altering the profile is trivial, and can be done by adapting one line in the function :meth:`manipulate_branch.clamp_profile`.
+Thus, the outlet is kept fixed, while the rest of the branch is gradually translated, following a linear profile.
+Altering the profile is trivial, and can be done by adapting one line in the function :meth:`manipulate_branch.clamp_profile`.
 An example of a clamped branch is shown in Figure 6.